Raleigh Convention Center with Rooftop Solar

 Jump To:

-Energy Efficiency Renewable Energy Energy Conservation
+Energy Efficiency Utility Data Management Renewable Energy Solar Energy Geothermal Energy Conservation

 Energy Efficiency

 The City applies high standards for energy efficiency for all new municipal buildings and building upgrades.
-We also test and apply new technologies with the potential to provide energy savings, while maintaining the same level of service and safety for our residents.
+We also test and apply new technologies with the potential to provide energy savings while maintaining the same level of service and safety for our residents.

 Leadership in Energy and Environmental Design (LEED) Buildings